LearnWeb3DAO/Building-a-DAO/README.md

   npx hardhat
   ```

-  - Select `Create a basic sample project`
+  - Select `Create a Javascript project`
   - Press enter for the already specified `Hardhat Project root`
   - Press enter for the question on if you want to add a `.gitignore`
-  - Press enter for `Do you want to install this sample project's dependencies with npm (@nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers)?`
+  - Press enter for `Do you want to install this sample project's dependencies with npm (@nomicfoundation/hardhat-toolbox)?`

     Now you have a hardhat project ready to go!

-    If you are not on mac, please do this extra step and install these libraries as well :)
+    If you are on Windows, please do this extra step and install these libraries as well :)

     ```bash
-    npm install --save-dev @nomiclabs/hardhat-waffle ethereum-waffle chai @nomiclabs/hardhat-ethers ethers
+    npm install --save-dev @nomicfoundation/hardhat-toolbox
     ```

   and press `Enter` for all the questions (Choose the `Create a basic sample project`) option.